tykling/dns_exporter/src/docs/source/quickstart.rst

    git clone https://github.com/tykling/dns_exporter.git
    pip install ./dns_exporter/

 ..
-Warning:: Installing directly from Github with the above command will install the latest unreleased code from the ``develop`` branch.
+Warning:: Installing directly from Github with the above command will install the latest unreleased code from the ``main`` branch.
 This may not be what you want.

 Running ``dns_exporter``